diachkow/ensure-venv-pre-commit/README.md

     -   id: ensure-venv
 ```

-You must place this hook before any `repo: local' hooks that need to use the locally installed executable.
+You must place this hook before any `repo: local` hooks that need to use the locally installed executable.
 The final configuration will look like this

 ```yaml
 # ... other non-local hooks ...